Becoming Immutable: How Ethereum is Made: Dataset Description and summary statistics

 \subsection{Disparity in Transaction Execution}

-Having established that blocks by different builders are different, we now turn to study whether the execution of a transaction changes depending on which builder includes it in a block.
+We now turn to study whether the execution of a transaction changes depending on which builder includes it in a block.
 For instance, a token swap on a DEX may yield different outcomes depending on the transactions that precede it.
-We focus on swaps on major DEX protocols --- Uniswap V2, Uniswap V3, Pancakeswap, and Sushiswap --- that are included in multiple blocks.
+We focus on swaps on major DEX protocols --- Uniswap V2, Uniswap V3, Pancakeswap, and Sushiswap --- that are included in multiple proposed blocks.
 We compare their execution across blocks using transaction logs, which capture the sequence of contract calls and resulting outputs.
-This enables us to detect differences in how the same transaction is executed depending on block context.
+This enables us to detect differences in how the same transaction is executed in different blocks.

 We begin by examining swap transactions with identical transaction hashes that appear in multiple blocks.
 As previously discussed, searchers typically modify either the fee or the swap amount during the bidding cycle, resulting in each of their transactions having a unique hash.
 Consequently, transactions with the same hash across different blocks are likely to originate from users rather than searchers.